Shootings prompt debate on purchase age for AR-style rifles

 The age provision in the bill before the U.S. House has some bipartisan support, but it remains unclear which aspects of the legislation will pass and get taken up in the Senate.
 Any measure there needs support from at least 10 Republicans to pass.

-The House bill also would create a grant program to buy back large capacity magazines, establish voluntary safe practices for firearms storage and add to steps in the executive branch that ban bump stock devices and so-called ghost guns made from 3-D printers.
+The House bill also would make it a federal offense to import, manufacture or possess large-capacity magazines and creates a grant program to buy back such magazines.
+It encourages safe firearms storage and builds on the executive branch’s ban on bump stock devices and so-called ghost guns made from 3-D printers.

 Democratic Rep. Anthony Brown of Maryland is leading efforts to increase the age for buying semi-automatic rifles.
 He said such guns have “no place in our neighborhoods, let alone in the hands of an 18-year-old.”